dsgrid/dsgrid/emr/README.md

 The bootstrap actions are defined in the `bootstrap-pyspark` file and include installing dsgrid and other packages on both master and core/worker instances.

 The `launch_emr.py` script can be used to launch an EMR cluster under the `nrel-aws-dsgrid` account.
 It should take about 10 minutes to initialize the cluster for the first time.
-The script copies the `dsgrid/dsgrid/notebooks/` folder onto AWS.
+The script copies the `./dsgrid/notebooks` folder or a user-specified folder onto the AWS Hadoop filesystem (see the Running section on how to specify that).

 ### Config file
 The `emr_config.yml` file manages the EC2 instances request in addition to the location of your AWS credentials and ssh key.
 To create this file, make a copy of the `emr_config_example.yml` file.
 The default location and name of the pem key is as follows.
-If your pem key is stored differently, edit the config accordingly.
+Edit the config if your pem key is stored differently.
 ```
 ssh_keys:
   pkey_location: ~/.ssh/<USER>-dsgrid.pem # The path to your private key file used with AWS.
   key_name: <USER>-dsgrid.pem # The name of the permission key file on AWS.
 ```

-As part of the bootstrapping process, your AWS `config` and `credentials` files will be copied to the S3 filesystem to enable certain dsgrid operations, such as syncing the registry.
+As part of the bootstrapping process, your AWS `config` and `credentials` files will be copied to the S3 filesystem to enable certain dsgrid operations, such as syncing the remote dsgrid registry.
 By default, the launching script will look for those credentials in `~/.aws` of your local system.
 If different, specify the location in the config:
 ```
 aws_credentials_location: path_to_your_credentials
 ```